PandaFalls2004/Minutes_and_Ratings/README.md

 For this analysis, we examined the distribution of minutes and average rating in order to identify any possible associations.
 The box plot below shows that average ratings of 4 and 5 tend to have higher medians than ratings of 1, 2, or 3.
 We see a difference in the medians, but the overall distributions seem pretty similar.

 <iframe src="assets/boxplot_bivariate.html" width="800" height="600" frameborder="0" ></iframe>

+### Interesting Aggregates
+The columns that we chose to use in our pivot table are *avg_rating* and *minutes*.
+For this section we wanted to explore the relationship between each distince average rating and the median and mean of the minutes asscociated with it.
+The table below shows that as the avergage rating increases, the median minutes decrease and so does the mean minutes.
+This suggest there might be a coorelation with lower cook time and higher ratings.